 It is due to two reasons.
 The distance between the Peacock and the backside clutter is small when compared to the distance from the camera.
 So, even if you go for a large aperture, you will not get the smoothly blurred background.

 Blurred Colorful Backgrounds

-Most of the eye catchy bird portraits will have colourful blurred backgrounds.
-This blurred background can be of a single colour, or a mixture of multiple colours, or a blend of two or three colours.
+Most eye catchy bird portraits will have colorful blurred backgrounds.
+This blurred background can be of a single or a mixture of multiple colors.

 Single Color Blurred Background